CORDEA/backoff/README.md

 # backoff

-Exponential Backoff library for nim.
+Implementation of exponential backoff for nim.

 ## Jitter